-Victims interested in pursuing campus disciplinary action should contact the Office of the Vice President for Student Affairs.
+Victims interested in pursuing campus disciplinary action should contact the Office of the Dean of Students.
 Detailed information on the sexual offense code of conduct violations and disciplinary procedures can be found at www.tcnj.edu/~sa/ handbook/judstructure.
-Consistent with the state's Campus Sexual Assault Victim's Bill of Rights, the campus conduct system affords the victim and alleged violator access to legal assistance, to have an advisor present, to be afforded accommodations to ensure safety during the hearing, and to be informed of the outcome of any disciplinary proceeding.
-This document can be found at www.tcnj.edu/~tcnjpd.
+Consistent with the state's Campus Sexual Assault Victim's Bill of Rights, the campus conduct system permits the victim and alleged violator the right to legal assistance, to have an advisor present, to be afforded accommodations to ensure safety during the hearing, and to be informed of the outcome of any violence-related disciplinary proceeding.